 The Washington Anti-Trafficking Response Network (WARN) is a coalition of non-governmental organizations that provide direct services to victims of human trafficking in Washington State.
 Since 2004, WARN has assisted survivors of modern day slavery on their path to restoration and recovery.

-Who We Are – WARN is a coalition of the following organizations, working together to serve victims of trafficking and increase victim identification: International Rescue Committee in Seattle, API Chaya (formerly known as Asian and Pacific Islander Women and Family Safety Center), Refugee Women’s Alliance (ReWA), YouthCare, Lutheran Community Services Northwest in Spokane, and Central Washington Comprehensive Mental Health in Yakima.
+Who We Are – WARN is a coalition of the following organizations, working together to serve victims of trafficking and increase victim identification: International Rescue Committee in Seattle, API Chaya (formerly known as Asian and Pacific Islander Women and Family Safety Center), Refugee Women’s Alliance (ReWA), YouthCare, Lutheran Community Services Northwest in Spokane, and Northwest Justice Project Farm Worker Unit in Yakima.

 Who We Serve – WARN serves all victims of human trafficking regardless of age, country of origin, legal status in the United States, or industry in which the trafficking occurred.
 WARN has served human trafficking survivors from every continent, male and female, children, adults and elderly survivors.

 How We Serve – WARN provides linguistically and culturally appropriate services, taking a client-driven, trauma-informed approach to our work.
 WARN provides all clients with access to: